 4. Empowering Women and Promoting Gender Equality

 Our gender work is integrated across all programmes and ensured that women have been able to benefit equally, wherever possible, from interventions in our Humanitarian, From Violence to Peace and Participation, Accountable Governance and Human Rights programmes.
+We reached 37,000 people directly under this programme.

 Our Donors' Charter